pranavmarla/quantum-wordle/internal-use-only/design-notes.md

     - Answer selection:
         - Classical Wordle takes answer from answer list in order
+            - Actually, since Nov 7, 2022, there is no hardcoded answer list -- the NYT manually picks an answer every day.
+There is still a guess list though
         - Classical Wordle only selects 1 answer per day
         - Since mine is a demonstration, it should NOT be tied to the same word per day.
 Also, since my answer list (unlike original one from Wordle) is in alphabetical order, no fun if I go in order -- thus, pick a new answer at random every time the game is executed

     - Exiting game:
         We stop running game only under following circumstances:
             - It's a CLASSICAL attempt and the guess is right (i.e. guess = answer)
-            - User chose to measure all quantum attempts and one of them collapsed to classical attempt with the right guess
+            - User chose to measure all quantum attempts made so far and one of them collapsed to classical attempt with the right guess
-            - All 6 attempts have been used up, any quantum attempts have been measured and resulting classical attempts did not have right guess
+            - All 6 attempts have been used up
             - User chose to exit

     - Displaying available letters